joshmurr/js_3d_engine/unfolder/README.md

 ![Torus Spanning Tree](../img/spanningtree2.png)

-Despite the face that the visual spanning tree looking good, the numerical representation reveals that it is not always great.
+Despite the _visual_ spanning tree looking good, the numerical representation reveals that it is not always great.
 Particularly in shapes which have all faces of the same size and shape (platonic solids).
 The icosahedron became my test case in this instance which has a spanning tree like so:

 ```
 ------------------